jborean93/ansibug/README.md

 ### Static imports are not preserved in the task block

-Because the static imports are pre-processed before reaching the stategy or debug callback plugins they do not appear in the task blocks.
+Because the static imports are pre-processed before reaching the strategy or debug callback plugins they do not appear in the task blocks.
 The playbook task block is used to validate breakpoints and without the parsed yaml metadata the validator cannot detect these entries.
 The result of this problem is that the import task and subsequent lines are treated as part of a previous task (if present).
 For example: